selfcommunity/developers-doc/docs/apireference/v2/score/get_all_scores.md

     [Add/Remove Score to a User](/docs/apireference/v2/score/addremove_score_to_user) are
     always visible to them.
 - Moderators/admins are unaffected by the above and keep seeing every entry.
+- `search_reputation_context` differs from `search`: it only matches `reputation_context`,
+  never `comment` or the username, so it's the right choice when filtering by a campaign/context tag without accidentally matching unrelated comments.

 ### Search Fields